xcart/xcart-docs/_pages/kb_en/general_setup/activating_your_license.md

 A {% link "video instruction on X-Cart 5 addon license activation" ref_hU6Rb4tw %} is available in the Webinars and video tutorials section of the X-Cart 5 Knowledge Base.

 When you purchase an X-Cart 5 addon license, you need to activate it.
 Within minutes of the purchase you get an email message with the subject '**Your **"**Addon_name**"** addon key**', where Addon_name is the actual name of the addon.
-You should use this key to activate your module license.
-As soon as the license has been activated, the module will be automatically installed in your store.
+You should use this key to activate your addon license.
+As soon as the license has been activated, the addon will be automatically installed in your store.

 To activate an addon license, do the following:

 1. Log in to the Admin area of your X-Cart 5 installation and go to the Addons Marketplace (Select** My addons** in the main menu, then click the "View more addons in Marketplace" link).

-2. Access the license activation form by clicking either the **Activate license key** button above the addon list or the **Activate key **link next to the name of the module for which you are activating a license:
+2. Access the license activation form by clicking either the **Activate license key** button above the addon list or the **Activate key **link next to the name of the addon for which you are activating a license:
     ![]({{site.baseurl}}/attachments/8225232/8716608.png)
     The form for license activation looks as follows:
     ![]({{site.baseurl}}/attachments/8225232/8716609.png)